2018 Bridging the Divide Undergraduate Cohort

 Bridging the Divide, a new program at the Institute of Politics in partnership with Eureka College, attempts to promote a deeper understanding of and between urban and rural communities.
-Program participants will meet in Chicago in January and in Eureka in February to explore how issues of education, employment, and the drug crisis affect both areas.
-The program will conclude in Springfield in April, where students will reflect upon what they have learned and share these conversations with policy-makers and practitioners.
+Program participants met in Chicago in January and in Eureka in February to explore how issues of education, employment, and the drug crisis affect both areas.
+The program concluded in Springfield in April, where students reflected upon what they have learned and share these conversations with policy-makers and practitioners.

 Cinque Carson is a First Year from the Southside of Chicago planning on majoring in Public Policy or Political Science.
 In high school, she volunteered at her local library and was a member of the varsity debate team.
 She currently works with UChicago's Neighborhood Schools Program as a teaching assistant; she also is on the ChoMUN crisis team.
 She is interested in the Bridging the Divide Program because she wants to learn about how urban and rural communities face similar problems and how solutions can be reached collectively and with empathy.
 She is excited about engaging in this valuable experience so early in her college career.

 Joseph Donahue is a Second Year pursuing a double major in Political Science and Economics.
 He grew up in Brighton, Michigan (go Bulldogs!).
 On campus, Joseph writes for Bite Magazine and serves as an Events Ambassador for the IOP.
 He is excited to learn more about how the experience of living in an environment molds perspectives -- and to learn more about other people and himself in the process.